getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 {% include "forms/form.html.twig" with { form: forms('contact-form') } %}
 ```

 Using this method, you can choose a specific name of a form to display.
-You can even provide the name of a from defined in other pages.
+You can even provide the name of a form defined in other pages.
 As long as all your form names are unique throughout your site, Grav will find and render the correct form!

 You can even display multiple forms in one page: